nikitavoloboev/data/docs/programming-languages/cpp/cpp-libraries.md

 - [hopscotch-map](https://github.com/Tessil/hopscotch-map) - C++ implementation of a fast hash map and hash set using hopscotch hashing.
 - [kdtools](https://github.com/thk686/kdtools) - Tools for Working with Multidimensional Data in R and C++.
 - [Photon](https://github.com/alibaba/PhotonLibOS) - High-efficiency LibOS framework, based on a set of carefully selected C++ libs.
+- [memory](https://github.com/foonathan/memory) - STL compatible C++ memory allocator library using a new RawAllocator concept that is similar to an Allocator but easier to use and write.

 ## Links